Canton Network quickstart installation

 Prerequisites

-Access to the CN-Quickstart Github repository and CN Docker repository is needed to successfully pull the Digital Asset artifacts from JFrog Artifactory.
+Access to the CN-Quickstart GitHub repository and digitalasset-docker.jfrog.io JFrog Artifactory docker repository is needed to successfully pull the Digital Asset artifacts.

-If you need access or additional support, [contact us](https://www.digitalasset.com/contact-us?comments=I%27m%20requesting%20access%20to%20jFrog).
+Contact us if you need access or additional support.

-The CN QS is a Dockerized application and requires Docker Desktop.
-Running CN QS is resource intensive.
+The CN Quickstart is a Dockerized application and requires Docker Desktop.
 We recommend allocating 8 GB of memory to Docker Desktop.
-If your machine does not have that much memory consider declining Observability when prompted.
+Allocate additional resources if you witness unhealthy containers, if possible.
+Decline Observability if your machine does not have sufficient memory.

 Other requirements include: